necx-org/nodes/CONTRIBUTING.md

 Each of the nodes should satisfy at least one learning objective.

-In order to develop learning goals, faculty should answer the question, “What do I want my students to know or be able to do by the end of this course?”
+In order to develop learning goals, contributors should answer the question, “What do I want my students to know or be able to do by the end of this course?”

 Each objective should be specific, actionable, and observable (meaning you can